anilsathyan7/Portrait-Segmentation/README.md

 1. Model-1

-It has a convolution layer with a 3x3 identity kernel
+It has a convolution layer with a 3x3 identity kernel.
 ```
 Model: "model_1"
 _________________________________________________________________